Farid Uddin Chowdhury: Politics

 During his time at the Murari Chand College, Chowdhury became the president of the Islami Chatra Sangha, the student-wing of the Bangladesh Jamaat-e-Islami party, and was also a member of its Central Executive Council.

-Chowdhury stood up as a Bangladesh Jamaat-e-Islami candidate for the elections of 1986, 1991 and 1996 but was unsuccessful.
+Chowdhury stood up as a candidate of the Bangladesh Jamaat-e-Islami for the elections of 1986, 1991 and 1996 but was unsuccessful.
 During the 2001 Bangladeshi general election, he was elected to parliament for the Sylhet-5 constituency.

 Transferring to the Jatiya Party, Chowdhury lost his seat in the 2008 Bangladeshi general elections.

 Controversy

 In 2008, Chowdhury was investigated by the International Crimes Tribunal and was accused of being a commander of the Al-Badr paramilitary force.
-In 2010, he ranked 24th on the list of 40 top war criminals during the 1971 Bangladesh Liberation War.
+In 2010, he ranked 24th on the list of 40 top war criminals during the Bangladesh Liberation War in 1971.
 A list was given to the Immigration Police by the Ministry of Home Affairs which also mentioned Chowdhury's name.
 The Government of Bangladesh also sent lists to various embassies with Chowdhury's name among 40 war criminals.